-Here is the one experiment which helps you to discover your life purpose.
+Here is the one experiment which helps you to discover your purpose in life.
 Read the below steps carefully and do it.

-The following are a list of questions that can assist you in discovering your purpose.
+The following is a list of questions that can assist you in discovering your life’s purpose.
 They are meant as a guide to help you get into a frame of mind that will be conducive to defining your personal mission.